Martin1887/dotenv/nvim/README.md

 - diffview.nvim (`:DiffviewOpen`, `DiffviewFileHistory`): open git diff and file history view in new tab.
 - vim-mundo (undo tree).
+- telescope-undo for Telescope undo tree changes with `<leader>tu`.
 - targets.nvim (new selection targets, like parenthesis).
 - ferret (powerful find and replace).
 - vim-abolish (`:Abolish`, `:Subvert` and coercion).